max1220/SCPxp/README.md

  * Desktop
    - Use the correct unicode "icons" for the titlebar: 🗕  🗖  🗗  🗙
    - Implement Maximize/unmaximize
+   - creatable/editable/moveable desktop icons
+   - Fix Startmenu sub-menus occuring at unconvenient location
+   - Add boot screen with some animations and stuff
  * File manager
    - Implement view-menu
  * Browser